How to Decorate and Organize a Guy’s Dorm Room: 30 Easy Ideas (2026)

 Wall Decor

-1. Flags (Amazon and Fanatics)
+1. Flags (Amazon)

-2. DIY Wall Art
+2. DIY Wall Art (Amazon)

 How to decorate a guy's dorm room

-Dorm bedding
+Dorm Bedding

 Most of the guys’ rooms tend to have solids, plaids, or stripe bedding, and navy is one of the most popular colors.
 The benefit of a pattern is that dirt and stains are less obvious, and you can imagine how useful that would be in any dorm room.

-4. Nautica Twin XL Comforter (Amazon)
+4. Nautica Twin XL Comforter Set – 5 Pieces (Amazon)

 7. Mellanni Twin XL Sheet Set (Amazon)

-8. ViscoSoft Mattress Topper (Amazon)
+8. ViscoSoft Dusk Mattress Topper – 2″ (Amazon)

 ViscoSoft is our favorite brand for mattress toppers and has gotten great reviews by many product reviewing sites including Good Housekeeping and Wirecutter.
 While this is not a “decor” item, a mattress topper can make a big difference in your son’s comfort level so we included it here.